Porges/ways-to-play/src/articles/families/traversal-games/traversal-games.md

 ## Games

-The most famous example of this kind of game is probably {% gameref halma %}, or especially one of its descendents, such as “Chinese Checkers”.
+The most famous example of this kind of game is probably [Halma](games/halma/halma.md), or especially one of its descendants, such as “Chinese Checkers”.

 Other examples are:
 * Barricade